kevinzehner/python-boot-catalogue/ReadMe.md

 - Ensure the database file `boots.db` is present in the root directory of the application.
 - If the application is slow, verify that the indexes have been created on the database.
-- We attempted to package the application using PyInstaller but were unable to open the packaged application.
+- attempted to package the application using PyInstaller but was unable to open the packaged application.
 This issue is still unresolved.

 ## Contributing